-- Reduces inflammation and speeds healing of bruises, wounds and skin irritations
+- Aids healing of bruises, wounds and skin irritations

-- Hastens recovery from bone injuries (broken, stressed, osteoarthritis) and associated connective tissues, including arthritis
+- Hastens recovery from bone injuries (broken, stressed) and associated connective tissues

-- Produces synovial fluid to reduce grinding in joints
+- Encourages the production of synovial fluid to reduce grinding in joints

-- Tightens or loosens (as needed) tendons, ligaments, joints & attachments associated with repetitive stress, injury & inflammation
+- Addresses and aids restoration of too tight or too loose tendons, ligaments, joints & attachments associated with repetitive stress, injury & inflammation

 The question remains, however, what makes Solomon's Seal work so well?
-What are its constituents that, when processed into a tincture, salve, tea or liniment, or when combined with those of another herb, empower its healing qualities?
+What are its constituents that, when processed into a tincture, salve, tea or herbal spray, or when combined with those of another herb, empower its healing qualities?

 I have finally come to view Solomon's Seal as the single most reliable, useful and foolproof remedy that I have ever come across.
 Matthew Wood — herbalist, author, teacher

 The Main Constituents of Solomon's Seal

 Perhaps the best known, and more commonly understood, components of Solomon's Seal are gum, sugar, starch, pectin, and

 Vit.
 A. Responsible for Solomon's Seal's many health activities, however, is a unique phytocomposition, as if coming out of a laboratory: